 Protecting workplaces against chemical, physical, ergonomic, and biological hazards

-Complete the Fundamentals of Industrial Hygiene (FIH) course to understand the concepts of anticipation, recognition, evaluation, and control of health risks your employees may face including noise, vapors, dusts, and ergonomic challenges.
+Complete National Safety Council's Fundamentals of Industrial Hygiene course to understand the concepts of anticipation, recognition, evaluation, and control of health risks your employees may face including noise, vapors, dusts, and ergonomic challenges.

-FIH is a comprehensive overview of 15 industrial hygiene topics.
-FIH covers the principles, terminology, and practices of industrial hygiene in terms anyone can understand.
-You’ll be brought up to speed on anatomy and physiology as well as chemical, physical, ergonomic, and biological hazards.
+This course is a comprehensive overview of 15 industrial hygiene topics, and covers the principles, terminology, and practices of industrial hygiene in terms anyone can understand.
+You’ll be brought up to speed on anatomy and physiology as well aschemical, physical, ergonomic, and biological hazards in the workplace.
 You’ll be involved in case studies, interactive discussions, and hands-on equipment demonstrations.

 This 4-day course is for safety, health, or environmental managers with industrial hygiene responsibilities and limited experience or training.
 Students learn to use tools and techniques to create a healthy, hazard-free workplace, and meet government standards.